 Ms. Killiktee (interpretation): Thank you, Mr. Speaker.
-I know you and we mentioned that we want to see some positive benefits of moving forward at seeking solutions.
+We have all mentioned that we want to see some positive benefits of moving forward at seeking solutions.
 It could possibly be something that we could review.
-Perhaps some options could be sought in terms of assessing building.
+Perhaps some options could be sought in terms of assessing buildings.

-(interpretation ends) Mr. Speaker, some of these homes that I have mentioned are in poor condition.
+(interpretation ends) Mr. Speaker, some of these abandoned homes that I have mentioned are in poor condition.
 Repairing these buildings would be a good opportunity for residents to develop skills.
 Will the minister ensure that Nunavut Housing Corporation works with local housing organizations to explore opportunities in this area? (interpretation) Thank you, Mr. Speaker.